2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 **Pricing**

 Zenefits offers three pricing plans: Essentials, Growth, and Zen.
 The Essentials plan starts at $8/month per employee, and includes HR and benefits administration features.
 The Growth plan starts at $14/month per employee, and adds time and attendance tracking and payroll features.
 The Zen plan is a customized plan with pricing based on the specific needs of the business.
 Zenefits also offers a free demo and a 14-day free trial for new customers.

+### Customer Feedback

+* "Zenefits has streamlined our HR processes and made our lives so much easier."
+* "Zenefits is a comprehensive HR solution that has all the features we need to manage our workforce effectively."